 McMINNVILLE, Ore. – Early dominance by the University of Puget Sound gave the visiting Loggers an early 9-1 advantage on the way to a 16-2 triumph over the Linfield Wildcats Saturday in women's lacrosse action at the Linfield lacrosse field.

 In the half, it was clear that Puget Sound was the dominant team and the score line showed it.
-Despite 10 saves by Linfield goalkeeper Erika Phillipo (So., Eugene, Ore.), it was not enough to keep the Wildcats in contention.
+Despite 10 saves by Linfield goalkeeper Erika Phillipo (Jr., Eugene, Ore.), it was not enough to keep the Wildcats in contention.